ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 You may also read

-Here’s a sample passage drawn from the logical reasoning section of the CLAT 2025 question paper followed by a few questions.
+Here’s a sample passage drawn from the logical reasoning section of the CLAT 2025 question paper, followed by a few questions.
 It will give a clear idea about what to expect in the exam.

 Being a consultant, your work consists of a deep examination of the company’s environment and its internal system to notice inefficiencies and potential improvements.
 The interaction with the company’s management and different sections to decipher their objectives, opportunities, and processes.
 This means that, through the use of data analysis, industry best practices, and the formulation of creative ways of solving all problems, to come up with unique solutions to all problems to increase efficiency and productivity, and hence, increase profitability for employers.
 This might entail operations such as logistics redesign, business process reengineering, adopting new applications, systems, or even community relation programs.
 People management is a critical component of change management, to make sure that all the relevant parties interpret the potential alterations positively.
 Also, to offer orientation and create resources to explain the changes to the group and make it comfortable with the shift.
-The general goal is the organization’s ability to continue to grow and remain relevant with the shareholders and stakeholders in the industries it operates.
+The general goal is the organisation’s ability to continue to grow and remain relevant with the shareholders and stakeholders in the industries it operates.

 Q. What is the primary responsibility of you being a company’s efficient consultant?